claro111/activity.sol/README.md

 ## Description

-The smart contract manages payments between two parties.
-It uses require() to ensure valid input conditions, assert() to check internal consistency, and revert() to handle exceptional conditions.
-These error handling techniques ensure the contract operates securely and reliably, facilitating transparent and decentralized payment transactions.
+The SimpleVotingSystem is a decentralized voting contract implemented in Solidity for use on the Ethereum blockchain.
+It allows users to register as voters, cast votes for specific options, and check the validity of options.
+The contract ensures robust error handling and input validation using Solidity's require, assert, and revert statements.

 ## Getting Started